jeremyButtler/find--Co-infections/README.md

 ### Some future questions and directions ###

-1. Only do the % similarity and % mismatch checks between consensus genomes on the region of interest.
-Right know it does these checks on the entire consensus.
+1. Right now similarity is found by comparing the entire consensus, instead of just the region of interest.
+This is ok when the amplicons only target the region of interest, but will results in errors if amplicons are larger.
 2. Use a full genome reference to detect and use longer reads for polishing.